urbanjost/fpm-gdb/docs/fpm-gdb.md

 GETTING STARTED
 ===============

-You could set a breakpoint at the beginning of the program, list the program, set some other breakpoint and then start running the program

-**(with optional arguments).**

-:   Clicking on "next" would take you to the next breakpoint.

-Lets start in a terminal 132 characters wide and enter
+Lets start in a terminal at least 132 characters wide and enter

-        fpm gdb -w 132
+         fpm gdb --wide

 and then in the **gdb**(1) command window enter